sivko2/SloCarStats/README.md

 +------+----------------------------------------------------+-------+-------+-------+------+
 ```

-Note: PERC represents the percentage of new cars.
+Note: PERC represents the percentage of new car registrations compared to all car registrations.